carlosivanr/hugo_website/content/statistics/anova/2021-05-05-one-way-rm-anova/index.markdown

 ### Interpretation
 For the omnibus test, we obtain a significant effect of Age [F(33,3) = 3.03, p < 0.05] which suggests that the means of the 4 ages are not equal.
 The omega squared value is 0.04 which suggest the about 4% of the variance in scores is acounted for by age in the ages studied.

+### Wrap Up
+For one-way repeated measures ANOVA, using the jmv package in R will become tedious as each column will need to specified in the `rmCells = list(...` argument.
+This will become even more burdensome in two-way repeated measures ANOVA.

 ### References
 <div id="refs" class="references">